 If you’ve been skating since the 2000s, the chances are slim that you haven’t stumbled upon one of the boards designed by Mark “Fos” Foster.
 The illustrator from Lancashire, UK has created a staggering amount of graphics over the last 20 years for Deathwish, Toy Machine, Heroin (his own brand) and many others.

-He has clearly found his place in the Hall of Fame of the greatest skateboard illustrators and I couldn’t wait to ask him how he got there, the hardships and satisfactions, what drives him today and his work as DA of Heroin Skateboards!
+He has clearly found his place in the Hall of Fame of the greatest skateboard illustrators and I couldn’t wait to ask him how he got there, the hardships and satisfactions, what drives him today and his work as AD of Heroin Skateboards!